jackyzha0/jackyzha0.github.io/content/thoughts/idea list.md

 		- We should be able to directly manipulate them, like files, rather than only indirectly work with them, like layer activations in a neural network.
 		- Software representations for similar ideas should be obviously similar in some way – they should click together, or look similar, or feel similar to the touch.
 		- Ideas should remember where they came from – what blog I copied it from, which author I quoted it from, and so on.
-	- Good [[thoughts/search|search]] (aggregators) turns random networks into scale-free networks (see: [[thoughts/Network Theory|network theory]])
-		- Servers are just clients that are located in a particular position in the network, and that are not the source of truth for any data; these nodes serve only to reduce latency in the system by replicating information.
 	- essay on epistemic play + jestermaxxing + mill’s take on why censorship is unethical
 	- limits to [[thoughts/Byzantine Faults|BFT]]
 		- some malicious activity is indistinguishable from legitimate activity (e.g. deleting a document)